mimecar/ubuntu-touch-programming-course-gitbook/en/chapter-01.md

 A good design in the logic of the application can greatly reduce development time.
 In the same way a bad design can cause to end up throwing the code to the recycle bin and starting over, because it is easier to start with a different approach.

-The main objective of the course is to learn how to program applications for Ubuntu Touch while having fun.
-Programming is a time-consuming task and you have to like what you are doing.
-Applications can be simple or complex, the important thing is that they solve a need that we have.
-For example, an application that has a list of plants in the garden and let us know when we have to water them.

-A good design in the logic of the application can greatly reduce development time.
-In the same way a bad design can cause to end up throwing the code to the recycle bin and starting over, because it is easier to start with a different approach.

 # Types of Applications
 Ubuntu Touch has three types of applications.
 We can find Web Applications (WebApps), Scopes and Native Applications.
 A web application is basically a web browser tab that runs independently.
 It has its own icon in Unity (the application launcher) and can contain remote information of any type.
 For security reasons a Web application does not have access to the local content of the terminal.